Thorn in My Side

 "Thorn in My Side" is a song by British pop music duo Eurythmics.
 It was released as the second single from the duo's fifth studio album, Revenge (1986).
 Written by band members Annie Lennox and David A. Stewart, the song is a cast-off to an unfaithful lover.
 "Thorn in My Side" was produced by Stewart.

 Background

-Although the first single from Revenge, "When Tomorrow Comes", had barely reached the UK Top 30, "Thorn in My Side" became Eurythmics' ninth Top 10 single, reaching number five on the UK Singles Chart and marking their last appearance in the UK top 10.
+Although the first single from Revenge, "When Tomorrow Comes", barely reached the UK top 30, "Thorn in My Side" became Eurythmics' ninth top-10 single, reaching number five on the UK Singles Chart and marking their last appearance in the UK top 10.
 In the United States, the track stalled at number 68 on the Billboard Hot 100.
 The song additionally peaked at number two in Ireland and reached the top 10 in New Zealand (number seven) and Sweden (number six).

 Reception

 Billboard said it sounds like "Swinging London, 1964" although it "views the past with as much irony as affection."
 Cash Box called it an "appealing pop/rock single" in which the "seething lyrics are masked by an infectious melody and Annie Lennox’s winning vocal."